rails/rails/guides/source/active_record_basics.md

   user.occupation = "Code Artist"
 ```

-A call to +user.save+ will commit the record to the database.
+A call to `user.save` will commit the record to the database.

-Finally, if a block is provided, both +create+ and +new+ will yield the new object to that block for initialization:
+Finally, if a block is provided, both `create` and `new` will yield the new object to that block for initialization:

 ```ruby
   user = User.new do |u|